lizaodawn/IMMARKUS-wiki-clone/t_04-Annotation-Mode.md

 **Figure 5.** Create Entities in Annotation Mode

-2. Click new **entity class** and name the entity class (e.g. "city_gate.”)
+2. Click on **Entity Class** and name the entity class (e.g. "city_gate.”)

-    •	You can choose the color of each entity on the right panel.
+    •	You can select the color of each entity on the right panel.
-3. You can choose a different **display name**.
+3. You can define a different **Display Name**.
 In this case, "city gate.”
-4. Add an **entity class description** that explains how to use this entity class (e.g., instances of city gates in the image).
+4. Add an **Entity Class Description** that explains how to use this entity class (e.g., instances of city gates in the image).
 5. Add/edit the properties.
 Click the drop down menu next to **No Properties** (the blue arrow in **figure 6**)

 ![Screenshot (488)](https://github.com/rsimon/immarkus/assets/128056738/74052980-2bf6-4b82-884a-3130bdd2a721)